 Note: The following instructions use the PGDATA and PGLOG environment variables.
-See supplementary content APPENDIX-F for instructions on configuring PGDATA and APPENDIX-I for PGLOG.
+Refer to APPENDIX-F for instructions on configuring PGDATA and APPENDIX-I for PGLOG.

 As the database administrator (shown here as "postgres"), create a test role by running the following SQL: